ShivamRaje/Java-programs/README.md

 [https://github.com/ShivamRaje/Java-programs.git](https://github.com/ShivamRaje/Java-programs.git)

 ## About the Repository
 This repository contains a series of Java programs that I upload on a daily basis.
-Each program covers different Java concepts, from basic syntax to advanced features....
+Each program covers different Java concepts, from basic syntax to advanced features...

 ## Structure
 - Each Java program is stored in a separate folder named by date or topic.